 Canadian Fronting includes fronting for reinsurers through licensed brokers and MGAs, where we permit our licensed status to be used by other licensed or unlicensed insurance companies to issue insurance policies in exchange for a fronting fee.
-Canadian Fronting accounted for approximately 14.6% of our total insurance revenue for the year ended December 31, 2023 (December 31, 2022 - 14.0%).
+Canadian Fronting accounted for approximately 16.2% of our total insurance revenue and 15.5% of our net premiums earned for the year ended December 31, 2024 (December 31, 2023 - 14.6% and 13.7% respectively).